Hugh Freeze: Liberty

 On October 11, 2018, Freeze was offered a job as offensive coordinator of the Arizona Hotshots of the Alliance of American Football league; he turned it down.

 Freeze was named head coach of the Liberty Flames football team on December 7, 2018.

-Prior to his first game as head coach of the Flames, Freeze required surgery on his back for a herniated disc.
-Despite uncertainty as to whether he would recover in time for the first game against Syracuse University, he ultimately made it to the game, coaching from a hospital bed in the coaching booth.
+Before his first game as head coach of the Flames, Freeze received surgery on his back for a herniated disc.
+Despite uncertainty as to whether he would recover in time for the first game against Syracuse University, he made it to the game, coaching from a hospital bed in the coaching booth.
 Liberty lost the game 24-0.

 In his first year with the team, the Liberty Flames played to a 7–5 record, qualified for bowl games for the first time in school history, and accepted an invitation to the Cure Bowl in Orlando, Florida.

 On December 10, 2019, Freeze signed a five-year extension with Liberty.

 In 2020, the Flames finished with a 10–1 record, including a 15–14 loss to NC State.
 Freeze tested positive for COVID-19 on December 11, 2020.
 He returned in time to coach Liberty in the 2020 Cure Bowl, and beat Coastal Carolina.
 Freeze was rumored to be a candidate in several SEC coaching searches, including searches to replace South Carolina's Will Muschamp and Auburn's Gus Malzahn.
 He declined interest in any of these positions, saying, "I won't even entertain things of that nature at this point".

 In the 2021 season, he led the Flames to a 7–5 regular season record.
 He led the team to a 56–20 victory over Eastern Michigan in the LendingTree Bowl.

 In January and July 2022, Freeze sent multiple unsolicited direct messages on Twitter to Chelsea Andrews, a former student at Liberty.
 Andrews, a sexual assault survivor, had sued Liberty over the handling of her case.
 She was also publicly critical of Liberty's decision to hire athletic director Ian McCaw, who had resigned from his previous job at Baylor University after the university sanctioned him for failing to identify and respond to a pattern of sexual violence by student-athletes.
 Freeze, in his messages to Andrews, defended McCaw and called him "the most Jesus like leader I have ever seen or been around."
 Freeze later told ESPN that he was sorry for sending the messages.